 Both sheep and yak wool are the source of Yathra.
 The farmers go to great lengths to care for their animals.
 They're fed well and allowed to roam.
 This nurturing translates to extraordinarily soft yet strong wool.
 Contrary to popular belief, sheep and yak who are bred for their wool are allowed to live out their days in the pasture.

 The sheep and yaks are sheared at intervals throughout the year.
 Once sheared the wool is dyed by dipping it in plant and tree bark to bring out the glorious range of colours.
 Wool is then collected and delivered to the weavers.
 This is where the real magic happens.

-In the wake of producing some of the best woolen textile souvenirs, Handicraft shop named Yarn and Yathra was established in the year 2016 by karma Tshoki
+In the wake of producing some of the best woollen textile souvenirs, a handicraft shop named Yarn and Yathra was established in the year 2016 by Karma Tshoki

 Q.Tell us about Yarn & Yathra

 Yarn & Yathra house is a young dynamic business.
 We focus mainly on a combination of new and old versions, which I am sure you can see on our social media platforms.

 Q. What inspired you to start the business?